The Painting Studio

 I use a glass palette on a white table.
 It’s easy to keep clean with a scraping razor.
 While I’m working I rest my brushes on ceramic stands to keep the paint and table clean.
 Near me is a poster near as a reference which clearly indicates the transparency of certain pigments since I work a lot in glazing techniques.
 I find this both colorful and useful.

 I have specialized illumination installed that is balanced for color accuracy specific to fabric design studios since so much work is done on canvas.
+I’ve written about how I went about selecting the lighting in my studio in my Art Blog post here.
 The primary window lighting is north light which reduces color shifts as the sun moves during a day of painting.
 Since color is extremely important to me I need to control the balance of lighting in the studio.